Please wait for the System Event Notification Service

 Step 3.
 Reconnect to the RDP Server after restarting the Print Spooler to see whether the problem persists.

-Method 3.
+Solution 3.
 Set Windows to terminate the unresponsive services or programs automatically

 Step 1.
 Press Win + R and then type in “regedit” to open the Registry Editor.

 Step 2.
 Navigate here: Computer > HKEY_USERS > .DEFAULT > Control Panel > Desktop.
-Right click on an empty space (on the right pane), and select New > String Value.
+Right-click on an empty space (on the right pane), and select New > String Value.

 Step 4.
 Reboot the computer.